-They are also great for all types of light environments from low light to brighter indirect light making them a great option for bedrooms, offices or even your living room!
+They are also great for all types of light environments from low light to brighter indirect light making them a great option for corners of bedrooms that don’t get much light, offices with fluorescent lighting or even your living room with brighter light!

-Snake plants, also called sansevieria plants, are dark green with narrow leaves that come to a point at the tip of the leaf, with gray-green horizontal stripes, the snake plant gives life to any dull, bland space.
-You’ve probably seen them decorate many public spaces.
+Snake plants, also called Sansevieria trifasciata plants, are dark green with narrow leaves that come to a point at the tip of the leaf that look sort of like a snakes tongue (hence the name, snake plant)!
+Their leaves also have gray-green horizontal stripes.

-It adds pizzazz in hotel lobbies, shopping mall corners, the principal’s office in your kid’s school, and other institutions.
+Once you know what a snake plant looks like, you’ll start noticing them in hotel lobbies, shopping mall corners, office buildings and other public spaces.
 And of course many homes, too!

-Part of the reason you may be seeing them everywhere is because they are so easy to propagate!
+Part of the reason you may be seeing them everywhere is because they are so easy to grow and equally easy to propagate!
 You can take your single snake plant and propagate it to fill every corner of your house or to give away to friends and neighbors.

 Background on Snake Plants

 Before we learn how to propagate it, here’s a short history of this pretty ornamental plant.

 The snake plant (Dracaena trifasciata) is native to West Africa.
 It’s an evergreen perennial plant that’s also known by many other names, including “mother-in-law’s tongue” and “Saint George’s sword.”
 It’s most common name is the snake plant.

 As a bonus, it also works as a natural air purifier.
 Even NASA and other studies reveal that snake plants clean the air from a bothersome host of harmful toxins, including formaldehyde.